MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 SHOULD NOT include these hints, because they are unlikely to convey any performance benefit.

+## "mandatory" {#mandatory}

+In a ServiceForm RR, a SvcParamKey is considered "essential" if the RR will not function correctly for clients that ignore this SvcParamKey.
+Each SVCB protocol mapping SHOULD specify a default set of essential keys.
+The SvcParamKey "mandatory" is used to indicate the set of essential keys for this RR (overriding the default set).

+A ServiceForm RR is considered "compatible" with a client if the client implements support for all its essential keys.

+In presentation format, "mandatory" contains a list of zero or more valid SvcParamKeys, either by their registered name or in the unknown-key format ({{svcfieldvalue}}).
+Keys MAY appear in any order, but MUST NOT appear more than once.
+Any listed keys MUST also appear in the SvcFieldValue.
+For example, the following is a valid SvcFieldValue:

+    port=1234 key65333=ex1 key65444=ex2 mandatory=key65444,port

+In wire format, the essential keys are represented by their numeric values in network byte order, concatenated in ascending order.

+This SvcParamKey is always implicitly essential, and MUST NOT appear in its own value list.

 # Using SVCB with HTTPS and HTTP {#https}